-The XomeDxXpress® test is exome sequencing with an expedited turnaround time (TAT) of approximately 2 weeks.
-A provisional result is given within 7 calendar days after the start of testing, which includes pathogenic and/or likely pathogenic variants in known disease-causing genes definitively explaining the patient's phenotype.
-A written report including all potentially clinically relevant variants from analysis of the exome will be issued within approximately 2 weeks after the start of testing.
+The XomeDxXpress[®] test is exome sequencing with an expedited turnaround time (TAT).
+This test is best suited for patients whose medical management may be altered by having a rapid molecular diagnosis.
+When variants selected for reporting require confirmation, a provisional result including pathogenic and/or likely pathogenic variants in known disease-causing genes definitively explaining the patient's phenotype is provided.
+A final, written report including all potentially clinically relevant variants from analysis of the exome will be issued within the expedited TAT.
 Clients will be notified of any updates regarding diagnostic variants between the provisional result and written report.